floydchenchen/React-Online-Course/sec4-managing-app-state-with-redux.md

 * wire it into our application

 ## Container: Connecting Redux to React
-* container: a component that has direct access to the state produced by redux
+* container: a **component** that has direct access to the state produced by redux
 * react-redux: form a bridge between redux library and react library
 ![](https://raw.githubusercontent.com/floydchenchen/pictures/master/Screen%20Shot%202018-04-13%20at%202.04.15%20PM.png)
 * app: dumb component: dumb component (no connection to redux)
 * book list & book detail: smart component (connected to redux)
+* only the most parent component that uses a particular piece of state needs to be connected to redux

 ### connect function